nanog75/hackathon/_day0/2019-02-17-step-2-performing-ztp.md

 ## Testing your ZTP script

 You don't need to actually perform ZTP to test your ZTP script.
-To do this, ssh into your ZTP box:
+To accomplish this, first ssh into your ZTP box:

 ```
 AKSHSHAR-M-33WP:~ akshshar$ ssh -i ~/nanog75.key tesuto@ztp.hackathon.pod0.cloud.tesuto.com
 Warning: the ECDSA host key for 'ztp.hackathon.pod0.cloud.tesuto.com' differs from the key for the IP address '35.197.94.94'